RichardReed/RetirementCalc/README.txt

 OVERVIEW
 	At this time, this program is very specific, for my retirement.
 However I hope to make it more generic in the future.
+Program assumes the person is 60 or over.

 HOW TO USE
 	To find out the year the sum of IRA savings and Non IRA savings is < 0, run MoneyRanOut.rb